usnistgov/OSCAL/docs/content/tools/_index.md

 - converting *into* XML - [JSON to XML](https://github.com/usnistgov/OSCAL/tree/main/xml)

 ## NIST's OSCAL Application Frameworks, Tools and Libraries

+{{% callout note %}} Tools supporting the use of the OSCAL models are instrumental for a broad adoption of OSCAL in support of interoperable security assessment automation.
+The community maintains a list of known OSCAL tools in the [Awesome OSCAL](https://github.com/oscal-club/awesome-oscal) repository.{{% /callout %}}

 Valid OSCAL is open-ended in application.
 Some of the tools described provide validation and conversion, while others do not, presuming that inputs are already valid.